StevenBlack/vocab/vocabulary.md

 ### beau geste
 Literally a "pretty gesture," an act that is meaningless, but looks good or has the effect of generosity or conciliation.
-An example is sending flowers to the host after a dinner party.

 ### beaver
-Besides the busy little animal that builds dams, this word also describes the piece of a suit of armor that is jointed below the ears and protects the mouth and chin.
+The piece of a suit of armor that is jointed below the ears and protects the mouth and chin.

 ### bedizen